|Add to your personal catalog|

 Career Services provides Juniata students with individual counseling, computerized guidance and information programs (FOCUS), and workshops on career development topics.
-The office supports a comprehensive library of up-to-date career resource materials and graduate/professional school information and maintains credential files for teacher candidates and on-campus interviewing.
+The office supports a comprehensive library of up-to-date career resource materials and graduate/professional school information and maintains credential files for teacher candidates.
 Juniata offers a top Career Day which annually attracts approximately 100 employers and over 500 students.
 Additionally, Juniata students are invited to participate with other Pennsylvania colleges in numerous area-wide job fairs throughout the year.
 The largest of these include the Western PA Career Services Association (Pittsburgh area) job fair, the Central PA Employment Consortium (Harrisburg area) job fair, and the Pittsburgh Educational Recruiting Consortium.

 The Career Services Office also coordinates Student Internship Programs.
 Juniata encourages students to seek internship placements generally after completion of the freshman or sophomore years.
 Students receive assistance in the application process from Career Services and from Juniata faculty.
 Information regarding credit and non-credit internships is available in the Career Services Office in Ellis Hall.

 Students are encouraged to utilize a Co-Curricular Transcript (CCT) to document and validate their out-of-class experience.
 The CCT process enables students to structure their personal development outside the classroom by matching individual needs and goals with available experiences to stimulate growth and learning in specific areas.
 The CCT documents a student’s leadership and involvement in student programming and provides an opportunity for the student to reflect on his or her development outside the classroom.
-Information and materials to start a CCT are available in the Career and Community Services Office.
+Information and materials to start a CCT are available in the Career Services Office.

 Baker Refectory, located on the first floor of Ellis Hall, is the main dining hall choice for students on a College meal plan.
 All residential students are required to select one of the appropriate meal plan options.
 The dining room is an “all-you-care-to-eat” facility open for breakfast, lunch, and dinner in accordance with the College calendar.
 Students may select from assorted entrees, including vegetarian selections at each meal, grill and pizza lines, exhibition cooking station, Wok-your-way interactive cooking, and more!
 Monies from a spending account (called DCB) associated with all of the meal plan options can be used by the students to pay for a variety of uses and circumstances including additions to meal exchange purchases.
 Students are required to bring their ID cards with them to all meals.
 Admittance will not be granted without an ID card.